 Reduction after reaching the higher income free area

-When an individual and/or their partner's ATI exceeds their higher income free area, their FTB Part A is reduced by 30% of the income excess until FTB Part A is no longer payable.
+When an individual's ATI exceeds the higher income free area, their FTB Part A is reduced by 30% of the income excess until FTB Part A is no longer payable.
 This reduction from the maximum rate (1.1.M.26) results in the individual's provisional FTB Part A rate.

 Act reference: FAAct Schedule 1 clause 25 Method of calculating Part A rate